rei/rei-cedar-docs/docs/components/selects/README.md

                 "type": "number",
                 "default": "medium",
                 "description": "Sets the select field size.
 Possible sizes are: {  ‘medium’  |  ‘large’  }.
 Also works with responsive breakpoints.
 Breakpoint values are: xs, sm, md, and lg.
 Examples: { 'small' | 'medium' | 'large' | 'large@sm' }"
+              },
+              {
+                "name": "multiple",
+                "type": "boolean",
+                "default": "false",
+                "description": "Turns CdrSelect into a multi-select element."
+              },
+              {
+                "name": "multipleSize",
+                "type": "number",
+                "default": "null",
+                "description": "Sets the height of the CdrSelect when using the multiple option.
+This number corresponds to the number of select options that will be visible without scrolling."
               }
             ],
             "events": [